best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 categories, assigning a 1 or 0 for each row depending on whether that entry belongs to that category or not.

-For example, `specialservicetypecategory` has four unique values: Animal Rescue From Below Ground, Animal Rescue From Height, Animal Rescue From Water, and Other Animal Assistance.
-If "Animal Rescue From Water" was our reference category, we could create new columns for the other three categories and assign a 0 or 1 for each row depending on which category the individual record belonged to.
-If an entry was categorised as "Animal Rescue From Water", a 0 would be assigned to all three newly created columns.

 This is done implicitly by the `ml_generalised_linear_regression` function in sparklyr, but in PySpark we will need to make use of the `StringIndexer` and `OneHotEncoderEstimator` feature transformers to prepare the data first.
 Additionally, running the regression model in PySpark requires us to assemble all of the predictor variables into a single `features` column using the `VectorAssembler` feature transformer.

 <details>
 <summary><b>Python Explanation</b></summary>

 First, we will need to encode the categorical variables.
 This can be done in two stages.
-The first uses the `StringIndexer` feature trasnformer to
-Steps:
-- Encode any categorical variables
-  - Use `StringIndexer` and `OneHotEncoder` from `pyspark.ml.feature` to deal with each categorical variable individually.
-  - **Explanation of what we are doing step by step.**
-  - Then use `VectorAssembler` to assemble all the predictor variables into a single new column that we will call "features"
-  - Run model
+The first uses the `StringIndexer` feature transformer to convert each categorical column into numeric data.
+It assigns a numerical index to each unique category.
+By default, it will choose the most frequent category in the data to label first (starting from 0).
+The next most frequent category will be assigned 1, then 2, and so on.

+Note that the `StringIndexer` does not support multiple input columns so we will have to apply it to each category individually.

 ````{tabs}
 ```{code-tab} py